 Address: 5 Riparian View, Irvine, California

-If you enjoy the wilderness, you are going to love the San Joaquin Wildlife Sanctuary.
+If you enjoy the wilderness, you will love the San Joaquin Wildlife Sanctuary.
 This park is located within the limits of the city of Irvine.
 Photographers and bird watchers alike enjoy the simple accessibility of this sanctuary.

 The San Joaquin Wildlife Sanctuary is open to the public from early dusk until dawn, seven days a week.
-There are trails that vary from broad dirt roads to narrow footpaths the further you walk into the sanctuary.
+Some trails vary from broad dirt roads to narrow footpaths the further you walk into the sanctuary.

 9. Tanaka Farms